 While SEO can be a source of leads, it often takes months to see results.
 Even longer if you’re going up against competitors with more established sites.

 Consumers used to have a bias against ads, favoring the organic listings over the paid ads.
-This is no longer the case, especially with all the changes Google Ads have made.
+For the most part this is no longer the case, especially with all the changes Google Ads have made.

 With ad extensions, callouts and other features you can often incorporate more information then is found in an organic listing.
 And take up more space in the process.